 Example client issues:

-- Coming to terms with past events and post-traumatic stress disorder: flashbacks, panic attacks, heightened anxiety, lack of sleep, anger and low mood are all common symptoms of unresolved traumas.
+- Coming to terms with past events and traumas: flashbacks, panic attacks, heightened anxiety, lack of sleep, anger and low mood are all common symptoms of unresolved traumas.
 As an EMDR therapist I am able to help clients build the strength to be able to face and overcome events that impact them here and now, putting them in the past where they belong.
 This includes working with abuse from childhood or in adult life.

 - Lack of self-worth, and identity issues: Sometimes clients have lost a sense of who they are, and what matters to them, and do not value themselves.
 I am here to help develop a sense of what matters to you and how you want to bring that to life.